facebook/react/docs/docs/02-displaying-data.md

 ## Components are Just Like Functions

 React components are very simple.
-You can think of them as simple function that take in `props` and `state` (discussed later) and render HTML.
+You can think of them as simple functions that take in `props` and `state` (discussed later) and render HTML.
 Because they're so simple, it makes them very easy to reason about.

 > Note:
 >